mussatto/mussatto.github.io/_posts/2020-08-16-kotlin-spring-mvc-simple-queue.markdown

 ## Testing.... again

-If we use curl really fast (not really really fast, just 8 times before 5 seconds), you should see that on the 9th request, the response takes a while to come in.
+If we use curl really fast (not really really fast, just 8+ times before 5 seconds), you should see that on the 9th request, it will take a while to get the response.

-This happens because the first 3 requests are caught by workers, freeing up the channel then the next 5 requests fill up the channel which locks it on the #send method.
+This happens because the first 3 requests are read by workers thus freeing up the channel, then the next 5 requests fill up the channel which locks it on the channelComponent.channelMessage.send method on the controller.

 ## Summary

-Yep, it works - but this is not production ready....
+Yep, it works - has many downsides, is not production ready but can be done.

-We could improve the reliability a little bit by writing stuff into a database
+## Ideas to improve

+There are many ways of improving this, but from the top of my head:

+- Add some persistency so we don't loose messages in case of malfunction
+- Tweak queue (channel) size
+- Expose the queue in some other faster protocol
+- Add a way of proper data streaming

 Source code: [Here](https://github.com/mussatto/PocAsyncChannel)